Agent Communication

 |---|---|

-Trust auto-downgrades after failures or suspicious behavior (rate spikes, malformed messages).
+Trust auto-downgrades after failures or suspicious behavior (rate spikes, malformed messages, repeated injection-pattern hits).

 Framework Interop